GaloisInc/adapt/explore/AR_Miner/README.md

 # Adapt Project

 ## Prerequistites
+We have used R cran version 3.4.3 to write the scripts in the repository.
+It is necessary to install some packages before executing the scripts.
+They are detailed in *chek_packages.r*.
+For example, to install a package from R, we do:

+install.packages("RJSONIO",repos = "http://cran.us.r-project.org")
+install.packages("jsonlite",repos = "http://cran.us.r-project.org")
+...

 It is preferable to install RStudio to manage the project and execute the scripts.
 Although, the use of shell scripts is also possible as detailed below.

 ## Running AR-RULES MINING:
 ### Data Generation and Preparation: